Welcome to Professor Chris Fletcher’s website at the University of Waterloo

 - Member of the governing body for the Interdisciplinary Centre on Climate Change (IC3)

-- Affiliated member of Computational Mathematics
+- Affiliated member of University of Waterloo's Computational Mathematics program

 Positions previously held: